nwb-extensions/ndx-template/README.md

 ```bash
 cookiecutter ndx-template
 ```
-4. Answer the prompts, which will automatically be used to fill in the blanks throughout the template.
+4. Answer the prompts, which will be used to fill in the blanks throughout the template automatically.
 You will be prompted for:
   - `namespace` - The name of the namespace for your NDX.
 This could be a description of the extension (e.g. "ndx-cortical-surface") or the name of your lab or group (e.g. "ndx-allen-institute")